AdiHoftman/Ex2/README.md

 # project of the POKEMON GAME

-The project has to parts, in the first part we build a directed weighted graph and in the second part we get a “pokemon game”  and we need to efficient it, in this game the agents try to eat the pokemons as fast as they can, the agents run on a directed weighted graph created a graph with nodes, and make actions on that graph.
+The project has two parts, in the first part we built a directed weighted graph and in the second part we get a “pokemon game”  and we need to efficient it, in this game the agents try to eat the pokemons as fast as they can, the agents run on a directed weighted graph created a graph with nodes, and make actions on that graph.
 This project contains weighted graph data structure and implementation of several algorithms on weighted directed graph.
 ************************
 [the pokemon game](https://github.com/AdiHoftman/Ex2/blob/main/README.md#part2)